 With a U-patterned plateau rubber sole on a relatively pointy last.
 Common with woven check pattern of upper on vamp.
-Can come with strap and buckle or laces.
+Can come with a strap and buckle or laces.
 If with laces, eyelets are commonly D-rings.
 Arrived on the market in the 1950s.
-It´s characterized by patterned plateau wedge outsole, normally with buckle and strap or laces featuring ankle high quarters.
+It´s characterized by a patterned plateau wedge outsole, normally with buckle and strap or laces featuring ankle-high quarters.

 As to the name “Brothel Creepers” it's supposedly to originate from the returning soldiers habits of visiting nightclubs in the streets of London.

 However, there are also other accounts that give the credit to the teddy boy movement.
 In 1953 the hit ”The Creep,” from Ken Mackintosh was embraced by the teddy Boys along with a special slow shuffle dance.
 After this, they also became known as “Creepers”.